6 slices bacon, diced

 2-3 sprigs fresh Italian or flat leaf parsley

 4 cups regular or low sodium beef broth

 1. Add 1 tbsp. vegetable oil to a large Dutch oven or heavy pot and heat over medium heat.
 Add the diced bacon and cook until most of the fat has rendered.
 Remove the bacon with a slotted spoon to a paper towel-lined plate and set aside.

 2. Season the beef cubes well with salt and pepper and coat with flour.
 Add to the rendered bacon fat in the pot and brown in batches (add more vegetable oil, as needed).
 Remove browned beef with a slotted spoon to a paper towel-lined plate and set aside.

 3. Add the chopped onions to the same pot and cook over medium low heat, covered, until softened and browned, about 10 minutes.
 Turn up the heat to medium high, add the garlic, parsnip, carrots, and potatoes and cook for about 5 minutes, stirring frequently.

 4. Add the Guinness Stout and cook for about 2 minutes, stirring well.
-Add the tomato paste, beef broth, water, Worcestershire sauce, reserved bacon bits, bay leaves, thyme and parsley.
+Add the browned beef, tomato paste, beef broth, water, Worcestershire sauce, reserved bacon bits, bay leaves, thyme and parsley.
 Bring to a boil, reduce heat to a simmer, cover and cook for about 2 hours or until beef is really tender.
 Check occasionally and add a little extra water if needed.